 #1 Your Golfing Dreams

-The first aim is decide what you want to improve in your golf game.
+The first aim is to decide what you want to improve in your golf game.
 If you have a coach then this will be a joint effort.
 If not choose one of the following:

 In my experience golfers love to say “I want to be more consistent”, but you still have to choose one of the above.
 Most consistent in accuracy?
 Contact?
 If you feel all could be improved, I’d suggest starting with ‘improve contact’.
 It is amazing how many of the other issues vanish when you get a golfer making good contact with the golf ball.

-Most golfers strike the ball reasonably, but struggle with accuracy.
-For that reason the examples I will use in this post will mainly focus on improving accuracy.
+Most golfers strike the ball reasonably but struggle with accuracy.
+For that reason, the examples I will use in this post will mainly focus on improving accuracy.
 I will write a separate post for you guys wanting more info on improved strike, just comment below.
 Also check out the impact bag in this post if you struggle with strike.

 #2 Ball flight is golf performance

 Your aim is to get the dam ball in the hole.
 From point A (where you are standing) to point B (your target).
 Once you have an aim from the list above your number one goal is to understand your ball flight.
-What are you trying to achieved, and what is going wrong?
+What are you trying to achieve and what is going wrong?

 First off, what is the ball flight you want to achieve?
 Options below show a fade (left), a straight shot (middle) and a draw (right).
 Pick one – knowing what you’re trying to achieve is key.